tlicata/packer/README.md

 and a Vagrant box for use as my production and development environments, respectively.

-The Vagrant post-processing and VirtualBox provisioning steps were modified from Shiguredo's [packer-templates][packer-templates].
+The Vagrant related steps were largely inspired by Shiguredo's [packer-templates][packer-templates].

 Steps
 -----